A-kly/School-Vault/Psych275/Chapter 2 - Communication within the nervous system.md

 ![[Pasted image 20240118095118.png]]
 ## Neural Codes and Neural Networks
 - **Neural codes:** Varied intervals between spikes in nerve signals
+	- Like morse codes for neurons to understand
 - **Neural networks:** groups of neurons that function together
+	-
 - **Human Connectome Project:** large-scale, multi-university effort to map brain’s circuits
 ## In Perspective
 - It’s impossible to understand the brain (or behavior it produces) without understanding capabilities and limitations of the neuron.